mattdanielbrown/MDB-Starter-Project-2/README.md

 Thus, to handle fonts, there is a SCSS partial that offers a few of the most common typefaces on Google Fonts.

-However, they are all disabled by default, as not doing so could severly impact perfomrance.
+'Source Sans Pro' is the default, and the only font that is enabled.
+However, 'Source Sans Pro', as well as all the others, include ALL of the typefaces font weights.
+This is only for development purposes and to help speed up the project setup, and as such, SHOULD NEVER be used like this in a production enviroment, as not doing so could severly impact perfomrance.
+As a general rule, only ever include the exact fonts (and of them, only the specific weights) that are used.

-To select a font, there are 2 steps:
+To select a font other than 'Source Sans Pro', there are 2 steps:

   1. Open *scss/vendor/_google-fonts.scss*, and either
-    * uncomment the reference for the desired google font
+    * uncomment the reference for the desired google font (and comment-out 'Source Sans Pro', unless you are going to use it.)
+  Or
-    * add a google font reference for the desired font
+    * add a google font reference for the desired font (and comment-out 'Source Sans Pro', unless you are going to use it.)

-  2. Open *scss/partials/_variables.scss*, and update the *base-font-family* varialbe to the new font.
+  2. Open *scss/partials/_variables.scss*, and update the *primary-font-main* varialbe to the new font.

 #### Contents of the */scss/vendor/_google-fonts.scss* partial